Domain vs Domain

 The change dynamics are visible near the positions:

-"New" means that the domain wasn’t previously ranked within the top 100 Google or top 50 Yandex for this keyword.
+"New" means that the domain wasn’t previously ranked within the top 100 Google for this keyword.

 Note that the green indicator points downward and the red indicator points upward.
 These indicators are compared with the desired domain, so if the indicator is directed upwards, then the positions have grown, in red this is bad for us.
 And vice versa, the indicator is directed downwards positions have dropped and green because this is great for us.